chpolyzo/Statstics/README.md

 ## Inferential Statistics

-Inferential Statistics is about using our collected data to <b> draw conclusions to a larger population </b>.
+Inferential Statistics is about using our collected data to **draw conclusions to a larger population**.
 Performing inferential statistics well requires that we take a sample that accurately represents our population of interest.

 A common way to collect data is via a survey.
 However, surveys may be extremely biased depending on the types of questions that are asked, and the way the questions are asked.

 It is necessary to identify the:
-1. <b>Population</b> - our entire group of interest.
+1. **Population** - our entire group of interest.
-2. <b>Parameter</b> - numeric summary about a population
+2. **Parameter** - numeric summary about a population
-3. <b>Sample</b> - subset of the population
+3. **Sample** - subset of the population
-4. <b>Statistic</b>- numeric summary about a sample
+4. **Statistic**- numeric summary about a sample

 Statistics and parameters are generally the mean or proportion for a group.
 Statistics being the value for the sample.
 Parameters being the value for the population.
 The population is our entire group of interest, while a sample is the selected subset of the population.

-A <b>sampling distribution</b> is the distribution of a statistic.
+A **sampling distribution** is the distribution of a statistic.
 The way you select the sample, that will affect then  Statistic.

 ![alt text](statistic.png)